 - Read now: Click here to learn how to stay focused

-This distraction allows your body and mind to calm down and relax.
+This distraction allows your body and mind to unwind.

-Another of the healthy ways to reduce stress is to go for a walk.
+Another item to add to your to-do list is to go for a walk.

 You don’t have to walk miles upon miles.
-Just take a quick 5-10 minute walk.
+Just take a brisk 20-minute walk.

-It will refresh you and calm your mind down so that when you get back, you can attack the issue with a clear mind.
+It will refresh you and calm your mind so that when you return, you can attack the issue with a clear mind.

-When you first start walking, you might find you are still thinking about the stressful issue.
+When you first start walking, you might still think about the stressful matter.

-But as you continue walking, you will start to pay attention to your surroundings and your mind will wander.
+But as you continue walking, you will begin to pay attention to your surroundings, and your mind will wander.

-Additionally, you can hold a door for someone or do other kind things for people.
+You can also hold a door for someone or do other things for people.